gdavis24/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+	-->The balance was 0 after setting the price to 500 and inserting 500 into the machine before printing the ticket.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	-->Once I added enough money into the TicketMachine it would always print a ticket, regardless of the current balance.
+The balance would always drop down to 0 regardless of how much more money was put into the TicketMachine and no change was given.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+	-->It would always take all money inserted and give back nothing.
 	* What happens if you do not insert enough and then try to print a ticket?
+	-->It still prints a ticket and increases the tally for the TicketNumber section.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.